calyston/cafe-chocolatine/README.md

 ## Personal Learnings

 This project was my first time designing a website, and I used Adobe XD to create the design.
+I created a moodboard of various restaurant designs on Behance, and used them to inspire my own design.

 ## Installation Instructions